Columbia Trail

 Refreshments:

-Main St. in High Bridge has multiple restaurants.
-In Long Valley, at the intersection with Schooleys Mountain Road, there is a coffee shop right along the trail as well as picnic tables, chairs, and portable toilets.
+In Long Valley, at the intersection with Schooleys Mountain Road, the the Coffee Potter is right along the trail as well as outside chairs with cup holders.
 Or, turn right for restaurants and a brewpub.
+(The croissants go quickly but we usually luck out and get one fresh outta the oven).

 Reward yourself with ice cream at Polka Dot Cafe near the parking lot entrance or hit Gronsky’s Milk House on the way home just outside of the main downtown area.